R\'{e}nyi Divergence Deep Mutual Learning: Empirical Study

-Regarding \texttt{CIFAR10} and \texttt{CIFAR100}, we utilize the SGD with Nesterov momentum $0.9$.
-The initial learning rate is set to $0.1$ and the weight decay is set to $0.0005$.
-Apart from that, we run $200$ epochs in total for a batch size $128$.
-The learning rate drops by $0.2$ at every $60$th epoch.
-In light of the architectures, we adopt GoogLeNet~\cite{szegedy2014going}, ResNet34~\cite{he2016deep}, and VGG16~\cite{simonyan2015very}\footnote{The implementations of these three architectures are from \url{https://github.com/weiaicunzai/pytorch-cifar100}}.
-As regards of \texttt{DTD} and \texttt{Flowers192}, we set the learning rate to $0.005$ and set weight decay as $0.0001$ using the SGD with momentum $0.9$.
-We run 30 epochs with batch size $32$ and decay the learning rate by $0.1$ at epochs $(16, 22)$.
-Also, the gradients are clipped by the max norm $5$.
-For these two datasets, \textbf{timm}\footnote{\url{https://rwightman.github.io/pytorch-image-models}} is applied to acquire the pretrained weights for the models: InceptionV4~\cite{szegedy2017inception}, ViT~\cite{wu2020visual}, and YoloV3~\cite{redmon2018yolov3}.
-In text classification, we examine fastText~\cite{joulin2016bag} with GloVe~\cite{pennington2014glove} (pretrained word embeddings) and CharCNN~\cite{zhang2015character} using a public implementation\footnote{\url{https://github.com/AnubhavGupta3377/Text-Classification-Models-Pytorch}}.
-We empirically set an initial learning rate to $0.0001$ and set the weight decay to $0.9$ for the experiments with CharCNN for \texttt{Yahoo!Answers} and \texttt{YelpReviewFull}.
-Apart from that, we use the default settings of the implementation with an initial learning rate to $0.001$ and set the weight decay to $0.5$ for all other experiments.
-Finally, 20 epochs are run and the learning rate is decayed every three epochs with a batch size of 128, for each dataset and method.
+Regarding \texttt{CIFAR10} and \texttt{CIFAR100}, we applied SGD with Nesterov momentum of $0.9$.
+The initial learning rate was set to $0.1$, and the weight decay was set to $0.0005$.
+A total of $200$ epochs were run with a batch size of $128$, and the learning rate dropped by $0.2$ every $60$th epoch.
+The architectures used are GoogLeNet~\cite{szegedy2014going}, ResNet34~\cite{he2016deep}, and VGG16~\cite{simonyan2015very}.
+For \texttt{DTD} and \texttt{Flowers192}, we set the learning rate to $0.005$ and the weight decay to $0.0001$ using SGD with momentum of $0.9$.
+We ran 30 epochs with a batch size of $32$ and decay the learning rate by $0.1$ at epochs $(16, 22)$.
+In addition, the gradients were clipped by the max norm of $5$.
+For these two datasets, \textbf{timm} were used to acquire the pretrained weights for the models: InceptionV4~\cite{szegedy2017inception}, ViT~\cite{wu2020visual}, and YoloV3~\cite{redmon2018yolov3}.

-Although a larger $K$ must be in favor for better approximating the prior, a pragmatic solution has to cope with the runtime efficiency.
-We follow~\cite{zhang2018deep} to set $K=2$ which suffices to raise the model performance.
+For text classification, we evaluated the performance of fastText~\cite{joulin2016bag} with GloVe~\cite{pennington2014glove} (pretrained word embeddings) and CharCNN~\cite{zhang2015character} using a public implementation.
+We used the default settings of the implementation with an initial learning rate of $0.5$ and set the weight decay to $0.5$ for fastText.
+Then, 100 epochs were run, in which the learning rate was decayed every three epochs with a batch size of $16$.
+For CharCNN, we set an initial learning rate of $0.0001$ and set the weight decay to $0.9$ for the experiments for~\texttt{Yahoo!Answers} and~\texttt{YelpReviewFull}.
+For all other experiments, we set the weight decay to $0.5$ and uses the default settings of the implementation, including an initial learning rate of $0.001$.
+Finally, we ran 20 epochs and decayed the learning rate every three epochs with a batch size of $128$.
+Even though a larger $K$ value is preferred for potentially achieving better results, we followed~\cite{zhang2018deep} to set $K = 2$, which suffices to improve model performance in this study